sgol13/c-draughts/README.md

 # Draughts
 This is my implementation of a draughts game in C which allows two users to play against each other.
-The programs has no GUI and displays a game board in terminal.
+The program has no GUI and displays a game board in terminal.
 I've used [libxml2](http://xmlsoft.org/) for parsing XML files and CMake for project compilation.
 In the video below you can see an exemplary gameplay.

 <a href="https://youtu.be/hERW3JtGsnE">
          <img alt="Draughts video" src="https://i.postimg.cc/cJQb2Pny/play-screen.png" width="500">